Menu

 Patrick Vale (Parent Governor & Chair of Governors)

 Resources Committee: This committee has an overview of the effectiveness of the school's resources, including staffing, equipment and the building and grounds.
-It also has oversight over the school's budget, Health & Safety and Safeguarding.
+It also oversees the school's budget, Health & Safety and Safeguarding.

 Resources Committee Members: